Meteor Alerts

 Global Notes: This is a northern hemisphere shower.

 Another reason is brevity.
 The shower doesn't last long, a few hours at most.
 Even dedicated meteor watchers are likely to miss such a sharp peak.
 In his classic book Meteor Astronomy, Prof. A.C.B.
 Lovell lamented that "useful counts of the Quadrantid rate were made in [only] 24 Januaries out of a possible 68 between 1860 and 1927. ...
-The maximum rate during this period appears to have occurred in 1932 (80 per hour) although the results are influenced by unfavorable weather."
+The maximum rate appears to have occurred in 1932 (80 per hour) although the results are influenced by unfavorable weather."

 The source of the Quadrantid meteor shower was unknown until Dec.
 2003 when Peter Jenniskens of the NASA Ames Research Center found evidence that Quadrantid meteoroids come from 2003 EH1, an "asteroid" that is probably a piece of a comet that broke apart some 500 years ago.
 Earth intersects the orbit of 2003 EH1 at a perpendicular angle, which means we quickly move through any debris.
 That's why the shower is so brief.